 - You can tell them what time you would like to be collected

-Finding it to Tricky to Choose?
-Why not Simply Book one of these Sapa Tours from Hanoi!
+Finding It Tricky to Choose?
+Book one of these Sapa Tours from Hanoi

 It is important to weigh up the pro’s and con’s of each style of travel to pick the one that makes you feel most comfortable!

 Whichever you choose we truly feel that the trip is worth the destination!
-Sapa was one of my favourite regions of Vietnam!
+Sapa was one of my favorite regions of Vietnam!